Bharat-kasera/Zomato/README.md

 ## 🤖 Introduction

-Zomato Clone is a **feature-rich food delivery application** that allows users to browse restaurants, explore menus, and place orders.
-This app incorporates a multi-cart system, real-time tracking, and an optimized user experience for multi-vendor support.
+Zomato Clone is a **feature-rich food delivery application** that allows users to browse restaurants, explore menus.
+This app incorporates a multi-cart system, and an optimized user experience for multi-vendor support.

 ---